HandsOnDataViz/leaflet-storymaps-with-google-sheets/README.md

 See more in the tutorial https://handsondataviz.org/leaflet-storymaps-with-google-sheets.html

-## Problem: The map I created before September 2020 is not working
-Google Sheets changed its API from version 3 to version 4 after Sept 30th 2020, which will break versions of the map made prior to this date.
-We also made several updates to the code, including adding a Google Sheets API key that's necessary to use version 4.
-To make your pre-Sept 2020 maps work again, here are three options, A-B-C:
+## Update your code for any pre-October 2020 storymaps before January 2021
+If you used our code to create a storymap prior to October 2020, you will need to update your version before January 26, 2021 for it to continue to work.
+Google announced that it will [migrate from Google Sheets API v3 to v4 in Jan 2021](https://developers.google.com/sheets/api/v3), and we released our update of Leaflet storymaps code v1.2 on September 29th to address Google's changes.

+Three options to update your code:

 Option A: If you understand (or are willing to learn about) [GitHub Desktop](https://handsondataviz.org/github-desktop-atom.html), use it to move copies of the newer code (index.html, scripts folder, markers folder, style.css, etc.) into your repo via your local computer.
 In the `google-doc-url.js` file, copy and paste the Google Sheets API key that appears in the lower half of our code, but keep your own Google Sheets ID that appears in the upper-half of your code.

 OR

 Option B: If you originally "forked" a copy of our code, create a GitHub "pull request" to update your repo with our code revisions, including the Google Sheets API key.

-Advice: We recommend this option only if you understand (or are willing to learn about) GitHub pull requests, and can deal with resolving conflicts between your code and our updated code.
+We recommend this option only if you understand (or are willing to learn about) GitHub pull requests, and can deal with resolving conflicts between your code and our updated code.
 Warning: Since this operation might overwrite some of your code, go to *Code > Download ZIP* to make a backup to your local computer.
 1. Log into the web interface of your GitHub storymap repository.
 2. Click *Pull requests* and click the green button for a *New pull request*.